 Other diseases such as pear blight, cankers, and crown rot may all also afflict loquat trees.

 Lastly, misapplication of fertilizer or lack thereof can result in defoliation to a certain extent.
 Loquat trees should have regular, light applications of a nitrogen rich fertilizer.
 Giving the trees too much fertilizer can open them up to fire blight.
-The basic recommendation for trees that are 8-10 feet (2.4 to 3 m.) in height is about a pound (0.45 kg) of 6-6-6-three times per year during active growth.
+The basic recommendation for trees that are 8 to 10 feet (2-3 m.) in height is about a pound (0.45 kg) of 6-6-6 three times per year during active growth.